 But the spots on the deer ... well, I don't like freestyling these sorts of embroidery details.
 And you know how I don't like my embroidery markings to show.

-Ok.
-So this is a little trick I learned from watching my mom way back in the 70's when she was making what I thought was a seriously ugly brown & orange & yellow sunflower crewelwork that hung in our decidedly 70's era diningroom (complete with mirror-tiled accent wall!)
+This is a little trick I learned from watching my mom back in the 70's when she was making what I thought was a seriously ugly brown & orange & yellow sunflower crewelwork that hung in our decidedly 70's era diningroom (complete with mirror-tiled accent wall!)

 Sorry, I digress.
 Where was I?